 - We fabricate all of these cushions in the house, and can customize to make them firmer or softer, as well as eliminate the springs or down/feather mixture.
 That’s why we’re called custom!
 Our article “How to Choose the Right Cushion for your Upholstered Sofa” lists other viable options.

 - The final step of our construction process is the application of fabric or leather known as upholstery.
 This is where the magic happens, and different sofa styles can be achieved depending on the application.
 Luckily, our upholsters are experts when it comes to the trade.
-Therefore, we’re able to offer you various options like skirts, trims, and tufting.
+Therefore, we’re able to offer you various options of skirts, trims, and tufting.
 Tufting is perhaps one of the most distinctive techniques for creating “dips” into a sofa’s back pillow or cushion.
 This is a popular style selection on our headboards.

 - Another factor to consider is the upholstery technique or choosing the type of seam and welts, or decorative trim.
 Although subtle, it can affect how well it holds up and thus, its quality.
 For more details on the variety of upholstery techniques keep a look out for a nearing article.